Riadz/UnlikeFacebookPages/README.md

 # Unlike Facebook Pages
-Simple javascript code that unlikes all liked facebook pages works with new facebook 2020
+Simple javascript code that unlikes all liked facebook pages works with new facebook 2020 layout

 ## Things to note
 * Disclaimer: Follow these steps at your own risk.